miso-lims/walkthroughs/_includes/working_with_tables.md

 <a name="fill-by-row-column"/>

 # 5. Fill Boxes by Row or Column
-Samples, libraries, dilutions, or pools can be bulk-added to a box from within the bulk tables pages.
+Samples, libraries, library aliquots, or pools can be bulk-added to a box from within the bulk tables pages.
 Selecting the **Fill Boxes by Row** option adds the tubes in the displayed order, going from left to right, and top to bottom (see Figure 1).
 Selecting the **Fill Boxes by Column** option adds the tubes in the displayed order from top to bottom, and left to right (see Figure 2).

 <table border="1">
 <tr>